Bunions are a symptom of a progressive bone disorder. They appear as a bony bump at the base of the big toe joint.

-A healthcare provider can use physical examination and X-rays to diagnose the presence of bunions.
-An X-ray will show the doctor how severe the bunion is and help them decide what the best treatment will be.
+A healthcare provider can also use physical examination and X-rays to diagnose the presence of bunions.
+An X-ray will indicate the severity of the bunion and help direct the next stage of treatment.

-- Appropriately fitting footwear: Shoes that have sufficient space inside can relieve pressure on the toe.
+- Appropriately fitting footwear: Shoes that leave sufficient space inside for the toes can relieve pressure.

 - Shoe inserts: Also known as orthotics, inserts relieve pressure on the toe.
 Orthotics are available for purchase online.

 - Padding, taping, or splinting of the toe: This can help provide support and reduce irritation.

-- Avoiding activities that increase pain: These include standing for a long period of time.
+- Avoiding activities that increase pain: These activities might include standing for a long period of time or playing contact sports.

 - Ice: Applying ice to the affected area can help reduce swelling.

 - Cortisone injections: These can relieve swelling, particularly in the fluid-filled pads that cushion the bones.
 A doctor will advise about these.